 We provide Consulting Services in the following fields:

-· Resource Management – all resource consents for land use, subdivision and coastal consents including hearings and statutory planning – anything and everything that is Town Planning / Resource Management Act related;
+- Resource Management – all resource consents for land use, subdivision and coastal consents including hearings and statutory planning –anything and everything that is Town Planning or Management Act related;

 In most projects there are many variables, including legal issues, construction constraints, and Territorial and Regional Council requirements.
 These can have a considerable influence on the sequence of the steps to complete a project.
 To be successful any project needs to be properly planned and managed to be delivered in a timely cost effective manner.